 During the summer, the Molecular Foundry supports several summer undergraduate students from the UC Berkeley, primarily from the College of Chemistry and College of Engineering, for a paid full-time summer internship (student benefits are the same as for the SULI program operated by LBNL.
-Transfer students are particularly encouraged to apply.
+Transfer students are particularly encouraged to apply).

-The internship program period spans 10 weeks from June 3, 2024 through August 9, 2024 and is administered by the Berkeley Lab Workforce Development and Education Office.
+The internship program period spans 10 weeks from June 2, 2025 through August 8, 2025 and is administered by the Berkeley Lab Workforce Development and Education Office.
 Interns will participate in the same summer professional development programming as the SULI program.
 As an intern, participants will not only conduct research, but will participate in tours of Berkeley Lab facilities, lunchtime talks with researchers from across the lab, and more.
 The program culminates with a poster session where the interns present their research.

 Continuing research opportunities after this time period may be available.

-The deadline to apply for the summer 2024 program is February 2, 2024.
+The deadline to apply for the summer 2025 program is January 31, 2025.

 Eligibility: